Frequently Asked Questions

 One-call/one-click refers to the Veterans’ Ride Connect mission, which is to provide veterans with a single point of contact to learn about available transportation resources in Oklahoma.

-This means that one phone call to (855) 735-4826 puts veterans in touch with Veterans’ Ride Connect, whose customer service representatives then arrange transportation for the veterans with one of the participating transit agencies.
+This means that one phone call to (855) 735-4826 puts a veteran in touch with Veterans’ Ride Connect, whose customer service representatives then arrange transportation for the veterans with one of the participating transit agencies.

 Where will Veterans’ Ride Connect take me?